 Where you see a strong business leader DevOps takes hold.
 Some large European banks have recently appointed new CEO’s with determination and vision.
 They have championed the implementation of agile for business and DevOps for IT and this has permeated through the organization.
 If DevOps initiatives cannot be aligned to business vision and outcomes there is a possibility that the conversation can turn into a religious war between agile and waterfall.

 - Act your way into a new way of thinking, don’t think your way into a new way of acting.
 Don’t wait to get training.
+Cargo cult can be a step in the right direction but important to identify this problem early.

 - Disciplined agile is enterprise aware.
 There is a tension between autonomy and visibility.
 The agile manifesto puts people before process but management needs visibility that is unobtrusive in order to plan.
 Disciplined agile says that there is a common set of processes so that tools can capture data as work flows left to right.
+This data informs management about where the next bottleneck is.

 - Create flat structures.
 CTO has 2 x ‘n’ reports, Product Owner (what) and Architect Owner (how). ‘n’ could be a division or a program.